Danny-cao/Schaakcompetitie/README.md

 ## Functionality

-show an overview of the standings
+Show an overview of the standings
 > As an Organiser
 >
 > I want to view the standings of the chess tournament